yetianmed/subcortex/README.md

 ## Data and Code

 The rest of this document is sectioned according to folders in this repository.
 Each folder corresponds to a key processing step in the pipeline used to map the new atlas.
-Folders store MATLAB code (*.m) and relevant data.

 The minimally pre-processed MRI data used for this project can be downloaded from [ConnectomeDB](https://db.humanconnectome.org/app/template/Login.vm).